The Coffin of Andy and Leyley: Reception

+The Gamer's Rowan Cardosa called the game "a throwback to edgy RPG Maker horror games of the past".
+Although the difficulty was criticised as too easy, they praised the "strong-narrative focus with puzzle-based gameplay" and called it "a truly interesting game".

 Kotaku Australias Emily Spindler expressed bewilderment at the game's content, juxtaposing the game's cannibalistic and incestuous themes with its "overwhelmingly positive" reception on Steam.
 She noted that over 7,000 Steam users positively reviewed The Coffin of Andy and Leyley, often leaving idiosyncratic comments endorsing the game's content.